 - 4 tbsp unsalted butter, divided

-- 1 medium onion, finely diced
+- 1 medium yellow onion, finely diced

-- ½ tsp kosher salt
+- 1/2 tsp kosher salt

-- ½ cup white wine or vermouth
+- 1/2 cup white wine or vermouth

-- 1 bunch garlic scapes, cut into ½ inch lengths
+- 1 bunch garlic scapes, cut into 1/2 inch lengths

 - 1 oz parmesan cheese, finely shredded

 - While the sausage is cooking, put the rice into a fine mesh strainer and place the strainer over a medium saucepan.
 Pour the chicken stock over the rice to wash the starch off the grains and into the stock.
-Put the saucepan on medium heat and bring it to a simmer.
-Once it's simmering, shut off the heat and cover the saucepan to keep it hot.
+(Set the rice aside for the moment.)

 - Add the wine wine or vermouth; simmer until absorbed, 1-2 minutes.
 Add the stock a ladleful or two at a time, stirring occasionally.
 Allow each addition to be almost absorbed (you don't want the rice to get dry and stick to bottom) and keep the rice at a very gentle simmer.